 Survey Map: “Thomas Johnson”; Cramer Survey: not listed

 The survey map showed one Thomas Johnson living near William Warman, but he did not appear on Beers’ Atlas.
 He was probably Thomas Carr Johnson (1839-1901), son of Elias S. Johnson and Sarah Wolverton, who married Mary Catharine Larison in 1863.
 She was born 1839 to Benjamin Larison and Hannah Holcombe and died in 1915.
 Both Thomas and Mary are buried in the Sandy Ridge Cemetery.
 I found no information regarding Johnson’s ownership of land along the Wickecheoke.
 He was probably residing on land belonging to his father-in-law Benjamin Larison.
 (For more on Benj.
-Larison, see Sandy Ridge, part two.)
+Larison, see Sandy Ridge, part two and The Larison Family Tree.)

 Thomas C. Johnson may have been named after the Thomas B. Carr who joined with Richard Rounsavell to buy 66.34 acres bordering Benj.
 Larison in 1856, mentioned above.